TheRenegadeCoder/sample-programs-website/docs/projects/capitalize/java/index.md

 {% endraw %}

-Capitalize in Java was written by:
+[Capitalize](https://sampleprograms.io/projects/capitalize) in [Java](https://sampleprograms.io/languages/java) was written by:

+- Jeremy Grifski
 - dyllew3

-- Jeremy Grifski
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Oct 26 2019 19:46:40.
 The solution was first committed on Oct 11 2019 21:27:34.
 As a result, documentation below may be outdated.